 In shared hosting, you get limited resources.
 Until you go for premium plans, you will not be able to use resources (disk space, RAM, etc.) beyond your limitation.

 On the contrary, VPS hosting lets you relish higher disk space, bandwidth, and overall resources.
-VPS hosting is going to be necessary for you if you really want to expand your business and offer better user-experience that is beyond the level of a shared hosting service.
+VPS hosting is going to be necessary for you if you really want to expand your business and offer a better user experience that is beyond the level of a shared hosting service.

 So this was it, in case you found it informative, do let us know in the comments section below!